 The first of these has to do with resolution.
 While 1080p is still a very respectable resolution, the low bit-rate of these cameras means that capturing the fine beauty of nature will be inherently limited, especially when compared to options we’ll discuss later.

 A related issue is the lack of proper night vision.
 Some of the most interesting members of the wildlife community only come out after the sun sets.
-Ring cameras often have night vision of some sort built-in, but the results are not great:
+Ring cameras often have night vision of some sort built-in, but it has got some issues plus the results are not great:

 While you can use motion sensors and smart lights to act as a sort of flash, there’s a good chance that this will scare away whatever you’re trying to take a picture of.